weetmuts/beak/README.md

 @3 2017-07-01 08:23 2 months ago to s3_work_crypt:
 ```

-You can check the status of your configured _source directories_ with:
+You can check the status of your configured _origin_ directories with:

 `beak status`